 - Finally… reveal the book!

-If you’re using Twitter, don’t forget to use #FirstLinesFridays!
+If you’re sharing on social media, don’t forget to use #FirstLinesFridays!

 Hello, reader!